2017 Outlook - Unbreakable

 "Are you ready for the truth?"

---Elijah Price, Unbreakable, 2000
+- Elijah Price, Unbreakable, 2000

 Is the U.S. stock market a superhero?
 It sure seems like it given its remarkable performance throughout the post financial crisis period.
 For no matter what challenges has confronted it along the way, the U.S. stock market has overcome to advance to new highs.
 But with each passing year, both the market valuations and the risk stakes become increasingly higher.
 Will the U.S. stock market prove itself to be truly unbreakable in 2017?
 Or will it eventually drown under a flood of pressures that finally become too insurmountable to overcome?